 Always Against the Grain

 Thirty-three years ago, Nike introduced visible air with the Air Max, setting new standards by shattering existing ones.
-This season we're highlighting the athletes, artists, and challengers who are doing the same.
-The future is in the Air.
+This season we're highlighting the athletes, artists and challengers who are doing the same.

 Skateboarding is all about challenging the status quo.
-But while it should have been the perfect sport for a gender non-conforming pro skater and activist like Leo Baker to thrive, the skate world didn’t initially welcome someone who didn’t fit the mold.
+But while it should have been the perfect sport for a gender-nonconforming pro skater and activist like Leo Baker to thrive, the skate world didn't initially welcome someone who didn't fit the mould.
 Instead of conforming, Leo went against the grain and embraced their true identity.
 That move propelled them from a champion skateboarder into a champion for the LGBTQ+ community.

-We spoke with Leo about feeling like an outcast, staying true to who you are, and laying the foundation for the future of the LBGTQ+ community in skateboarding.
+We spoke with Leo about feeling like an outcast, staying true to who you are and laying the foundation for the future of the LGBTQ+ community in skateboarding.

 NIKE: What does the phrase 'going against the grain' mean to you?